Looking at someone straight on the spine should be straight.

 In the neck (cervical spine) and the lower back (lumbar spine) are inward curves known as lordosis.

-The thoracic spine, there is an outward curve or kyphosis.
+In the thoracic spine, there is an outward curve or kyphosis.

 The goal is to have an economical stance and gait that does not require excessive energy.